VictorCadix/Genetic_Neural_Network/Docs/Process.md

 ## What we want

 The program will be used through a `Population` object, which contains a collection of neural networks with various weights.
-The better neural network (_ie with the best results_) will be found thanks to a Darwinian algorithm.
+The best neural network (_ie with the best results_) will be found thanks to a Darwinian algorithm.

 ## How it works